celiacouson/personal_EWC_drafts/drafted signatory rights rulebook.md

 [[Topic 10](https://github.com/eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/blob/main/docs/annexes/annex-2/annex-2-high-level-requirements.md#a2310-topic-10---issuing-a-pid-or-attestation-to-the-eudi-wallet)/[23](https://github.com/eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/blob/main/docs/annexes/annex-2/annex-2-high-level-requirements.md#a2310-topic-10---issuing-a-pid-or-attestation-to-the-eudi-wallet)] in the ARF 1.4 specifies that attestation must be issued in the [SD-JWT VC] format amongst other.
 This rulebook supports the [SD-JWT VC] requirements.

 ### 1.2 Background
-The need of a Signatory Rights attestation have been expressed by EWC business scenarios owners and Business Registries.
+The need of a Signatory Rights attestation has been expressed by EWC business scenarios owners and Business Registries.
 The diversity and complexity of rights and powers over companies in the EU justifies the creation of an attestation that allows the identification of the persons that have a statutory right over the company.

 Thanks to the work of Business Registers participating in EWC we were able to agree on a simple attribute list according to the data availability in the registries and the reality of the national usages and requirements.